meixuanzhang/meixuanzhang.github.io/_posts/BookNote/_posts/2019-05-01-NL-From Languages to Information week5.md

 ![_config.yml]({{ site.baseurl }}/images/9From Languages to Information/image362.png)

 We extract our positive instances from what we've seen in the database.
-So person, a particular person Albert Einstein born in Ulm is a positive instance.
+So a particular person Albert Einstein born in Ulm is a positive instance.

 So from our supervised classifier we can get a probability of the born in relation for a particular data point and now what we can condition that on all sorts of features we can extract from each sentence